casadi/casadi/sphinx/source/usage/gettingstarted.rst

 .. testcode::

-    # %% Build the problem for PANOC+ALM (CasADi code, independent of panocpy)
+    # %% Build the problem for PANOC+ALM (CasADi code, independent of alpaqa)
     import casadi as cs

     # Make symbolic decision variables